-Over the past 2 years, I’ve published a total of 8 introductory Amazon Web Services (AWS) courses with LinkedIn Learning.
+Since 2019, I’ve published a total of 4 introductory Amazon Web Services (AWS) courses with LinkedIn Learning.
 They are 4-part series called Introduction to AWS for Non-Engineer, and takes the students from “What is the Cloud?” to sitting for the AWS Certified Cloud Practitioner Exam.

-The initial 4 were recorded in 2019, and they were all updated, enhanced, and re-recorded in 2020.
-Since Introduction to AWS for Non-Engineers’s re-release a year ago, there have been over 30,000 students.
+The initial courses were recorded in 2019, and they were all updated, enhanced, and re-recorded in 2020.
+Since Introduction to AWS for Non-Engineers’s re-release in April, 2020, there have been over

 This blog post contains affiliate links to LinkedIn Learning: Online Training Courses for Creative, Technology, Business Skills.
 This means that if you sign up for a LinkedIn Learning subscription or purchase any of my courses, I may receive a commission.
-Thanks for helping me keep lights on around the house! 😄 (They also have a 30 day free trial, so you’ll be able to take my courses for free to test them out!)
+(They also have a 30 day free trial, so you’ll be able to take my courses for free to test them out!)

 What’s LinkedIn Learning?